Computing Universal Plans for Partially Observable Multi-Agent Routing Using Answer Set Programming: Experiments and Findings

 \subsubsection{Traffic Rules}

-In addition to those single-agent restrictions imposed on $O_i^-$, we intend to find unified behavioral patterns, inspired by traffic systems, on $O_i^+$ by adding more axioms.
-When a driver is approaching traffic lights, her driving decisions are supposed to be made under certain traffic rules based on her relative observations of the other cars (i.e. whether the coming cars are on her left or right, instead of their GPS locations).
-Thus, a set of traffic rules is nothing but a common protocol that all drivers must obey and is viewed from the relative frame.
-In real-world situations, designers come up with certain rules first and then make all drivers aware of them.
-In this section, we investigate such an idea in a reversed manner by asking the question: \textit{ making the whole system work, is there any possible traffic rule that is revealed?}
+In addition to those single-agent heuristics developed on $O_i^-$, we also intend to indentify some common behavioral patterns on $O_i^+$ , inspired by real-world traffic systems.
+When a driver is approaching traffic lights, her driving decisions are made according to certain traffic rules based on her relative position to the other cars.
+In this context, a set of traffic rules serves as a common protocol that all drivers must obey and is viewed from a relative frame.
+In real-world situations, designers first come up with certain rules and then make all drivers aware of them.
+In this section, we investigate this idea in a reversed manner by asking the question: \textit{ Ensuring the whole system to work, is there any underlying traffic rule that can be found?} Let $f: \bigcup_i O_i^+ \mapsto O^+$ denote a function that transforms the local states where agents detect each other into those viewed from a unified relative frame.
+A \textit{traffic rule} $tr: O^+ \mapsto A$ then maps these transformed local states to available actions, and is adopted by all agents as common knowledge.
+Once the complementary policy $\pi_i^-: O_i^- \mapsto A$ is determined, the final policy profile can be collectively formed as $\{\pi_i\}_{i\in N} = \{\pi_i^- \cup (tr \circ f) \}_{i\in N}$.
+We explore two alternatives for encoding these traffic rules, with detailed encoding deferred to Appendix \ref{app:traf}. \begin{enumerate} \item The traffic rule depends on both the location of the agent and its relative observations of others.
+One can opt to impose the \textit{default action} heuristic on those local states where agents do not detect any others.
+In this case, all agents are actually adopting the same way of routing (subject to different goals) when they have not encountered each other, and then follow the same protocol when they do meet.
+As shown in Table \ref{tab:traffic}, even when \textit{default actions} are preferred, certain traffic rules can still be identified with the help of sensors with a range of only two.